IN-SITU RAFT FORMING SYSTEM: A REVIEWHTML Full Text

 - Should maintain specific gravity lower than gastric contents (1.004-1.01 g/cm3).

-- The dosage form must remain in the stomach for a prolonged period of time.
+- The dosage form must remain in the stomach for a prolonged period.

 - Better patient compliance.